 8. Samsung Q60A Series 75-Inch QLED TV

 If you need to stay below the $1,500 price range but still want one of the best 75-inch TVs in the world, then the 2021 model Samsung Q60A series is your best bet.
 Thanks to a recent price drop, this flatscreen is now priced at a very reasonable $1,299, which is a great deal considering the overall picture quality of Samsung’s QLED line.
 At half the price of the Q80TS featured above, you still get a lot of the same smart TV features and technology, although you do lose out on audio quality.
 On top of that, this TV only offers a 60Hz refresh rate, so cinephiles and gamers will sacrifice a little in terms of picture smoothness.
 However, Samsung’s smart TV interface and the true 4K picture quality is still mighty impressive.

 9. LG NanoCell 90 Series 75-Inch TV

 BEST 75-INCH TV UNDER $1000

-This TCL 4-Series TV mostly earns the distinction of “the best 75-inch TV under $1000” because it might be the only 75-inch TV under $1000.
-But that doesn’t mean that this TV is trash by any means.
-In fact, the entire line of TCL 4-Series TVs are some of the best in their class.
+What makes the TCL 5-Series stand out is that for less than $1300, you can get your hands on a 75-inch QLED TV with Dolby Vision support.
 Does that mean that it will draw comparisons to an OLED like the LG CX or even a mid-range champion like the TCL 6-Series?
 Absolutely not.
-But if you’re less concerned with dimming zones, and contrast ratio and color accuracy, and more interested in the visceral experience of having a big-ass screen in your living room, the 75-inch TCL 4-Series is absolutely the most cost-efficient way to achieve that.
+But if you’re less concerned with dimming zones, and contrast ratio and color accuracy, and more interested in the visceral experience of having a big-ass screen in your living room, the 75-inch TCL 5-Series is absolutely the most cost-efficient way to achieve that.
 And if you can wait a little while longer, TCL is soon rolling out a budget 85-inch TV you’ll actually be able to afford later in 2021.